 If you’re pitching your plan to possible investors (see 'How to Find Investors' post), they’ll be more impressed by something that’s to the point and allows them to get a clear picture of what you’re planning.
 Clear and concise are two guiding principles when writing a business plan.

 9. Flesh Out Company Financials and Projections

-If you’ve never did budgeting for business before, it would be wise to hire an accountant to help you draw up your financial projections.
+If you’ve never did budgeting for business before, it would be wise to hire an accountant (see also QuickBooks and FreshBooks accounting software freview) to help you draw up your financial projections.
 You'll need to be able to answer questions like:

 The two sections of your business plan that directly involve financials are the funding request section and the financial projections section.
 According to Wells Fargo, your funding request should outline current and expected funding needs for the next five years.
-This should include a budget that demonstrates how your company will use the invested capital, as well as a long-term financial strategy.
+This should include a budget that demonstrates how your company will use the invested capital or lease, as well as a long-term financial strategy.

 You also need contingency plans so that your business doesn’t crumble if one of your predictions is slightly off track.
 You may even foresee times when you’ll be needing additional financing and can plan ahead for it.

 If you use your business plan as a working document, you will find that you return to your financial projections more often than you’ll refer to anything else, so making them as realistic as possible is absolutely vital.
 Your first year’s projections are most important of all.